We empower ourselves by empowering others.

 SYMEON NORTH, foundation COORDINATOR

 I am currently serving the Namaspa foundation as Outreach Coordinator, striving to bring empowerment to our community's most vulnerable populations.
-In addition to my classes with the Namaspa Foundation I can be found regularly on Thursday Nights at 5:30, upstairs for Yoga Basics/Beginners, and starting in November, Monday Nights at 7 for Restorative/Yoga Nidra.
+In addition to my classes with the Namaspa Foundation I can be found regularly on Thursday Nights at 5:30, upstairs for Yoga Basics/Beginners, Fridays at 4, and alternating Monday evenings at 7 for yin.

 Come join me in finding your edge and exploring spaces you never thought existed.
 My hope is to help guide you though your own journey into power.